 determining whether there is a need for the Project SEARCH team to provide the employer with training and/or education on disability and accommodation issues.

+If Job Skills Training is necessary to supplement the training provided by the employer, the Project SEARCH provider provides it as part of the Job Placement Services.

+When an employment site will not allow a job skills trainer on site (e.g. security clearance or safety concerns) or work experience specialist determines it is not safe to enter the work site, a VR3472 must be approved by the VR director prior to service delivery.

+The VR3472 must include:

+how the service will be delivered; and

+how the service delivery will meet the customers individual training needs.

+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery for requirements and 3.6.4.2 Evaluation of Service Delivery.

+Customers must work a minimum of 30 cumulative calendar days before achieving Benchmark C when the customer changes positions with the employer or obtains employment with another employer prior to achieving Benchmark C.

-If Job Skills Training is necessary to supplement the training provided by the employer, the Project SEARCH provider provides it as part of the Job Placement Services.Any extended support or long-term support or services that the customer needs to maintain successful long-term employment must be established by the job placement specialist and Project SEARCH team before the customer achieves Benchmark C.
+Any extended support or long-term support or services that the customer needs to maintain successful long-term employment must be established by the job placement specialist and Project SEARCH team before the customer achieves Benchmark C.

 16.5.3 Outcomes Required for Payment